ifiok1equere/alx-low_level_programming/0x17-doubly_linked_lists/README.md

-In this project, we continue with our understanding of linked lists with focus on doubly linked lists.
+In this project, we continue to depeen our understanding of linked lists with focus on doubly linked lists.

 The following are the requirements and objectives for this project: